 We’ll continue to carry out our mission as long as it’s safe for our staff.
 Access to nutritious food is essential to maintaining good health, and it’s more important than ever to reach people in need during times of crisis.

 Q: What are you doing to ensure the health and safety of your staff, volunteers, and participants?

 We are in close contact with the San Francisco Department of Public Health (SFDPH) and are following their recommendations.
 In response to the COVID-19 situation, we have reduced the number of volunteers at each shift and are conducting shifts outside when possible.
 We have doubled down on cleaning and handwashing—and, of course, hand sanitizer and disinfectant are readily available.
 Volunteers and staff wear face masks, use gloves, and practice social distancing per CDC guidelines.
 At the pantries, our volunteers help bag the food to speed up the lines and help create as much space as possible between participants and volunteers.
 All of our staff who can conduct their work from home are doing so.

 Q: Do you anticipate needing to feed more participants?

 The dramatic increase in lost wages, hours, and jobs as a result of the shelter-in-place order means that there are significantly more people in need of our help.
-As of today, we are serving 20,000 more households than before the pandemic.
-We expect that number to grow exponentially.
+As of today, we are serving 28,000 more households than before the pandemic.
 Additionally, in our experience during past economic downturns, we expect to see increased levels of need for food even after the shelter in place orders are lifted as people are slowly able to regain employment and restabilize their family’s financial situation.